Snoyark/Testing/WIP.md

 #where ____attr____ is the column name of the attribute that is needed for a given value
 ```

--   If it doesn’t work when you feel it should, delete the file that you’re trying to test with (likely your original piece of tabular data) and wait about 30 seconds, and then try it.
-Sometimes it takes a second to process.
+-   If it doesn’t work when you feel it should, delete the file that you’re trying to test with (likely your original piece of data) and wait about 30 seconds, and then try it.
+Sometimes it takes a second for the data.world to take in the knowledge graph.